MohammadrezaAmani/economic-datasets/README.md

 ## Introduction

-This dataset comprises 2000 JSON files, each containing valuable information about price changes spanning the last 12 years that crawls from [tgju.org](https://www.tgju.org/).
+This dataset comprises 2000 JSON files, each containing valuable information about price changes spanning the last 12 years that crawled from [tgju.org](https://www.tgju.org/).
 The data covers a diverse range of financial and economic indicators, providing a comprehensive perspective on the dynamics of various markets.
 The files are organized into separate folders for ease of navigation, ensuring efficient retrieval and analysis.

 ## Dataset Structure